The Full Frame Mirrorless Camera Party Of 2018

 Canon Might Make A Mirrorless Version Of The EOS-1D X, Exec Suggests

-EOS-1D X Mark Ii Mirrorless
+EOS-1D X Mark ii mirrorless

 Amateur Photographer editor Nigel Atherton had a talk with three top Canon executives to discuss the EOS R. In the excerpts below it’s Mr Shingo Hayakawa, Deputy Group Executive, ICB Optical Business Group, Image Communications Business Operations, to answer.